What is a chart of accounts? Definition and FAQs

 The five main account types organise all your business transactions:

 How many accounts should you have?
-Around 20 accounts works well for most small businesses.
-Each account needs a clear name, a brief description and a code to help you categorise transactions quickly.
+Around twenty accounts works well for most small businesses.
+Each account needs a clear name, brief description, and a code number to help you categorise transactions quickly.

 How does a chart of accounts work?